 It’s been awhile since I last featured the kitchen on or the pantry the Thrifted Home Tour, and I’ve added enough thrifted additions that I thought it time for an update.
 Sometime around last fall when I wasn’t feeling so good I decided to change things up in the kitchen to make it a cozier, happier place to be.
 Part of that was my need to hibernate and part of that was a reaction to the seasons changing, but either way I’m happy with the result.
-My favorite secondhand score for the kitchen was this badboy: a enamel soup pot.
+My favorite secondhand score for the kitchen was this badboy: a enamel soup pot. i was out thrifting with my cousin and she noticed my eyes turn into hearts when I looked at it so she bought it for me.
 This brings my current soup pot total to five, meaning I need to get rid of some damn soup pots, but not this one.
 This one is mine.

 When I added the beaver riding a gnome to the kitchen it caused a stir.
 Who is that gnome of mystery, many of you asked, and what the hell is he riding?
 All the hubbub made him The Most Interesting Gnome in the World, so I thought you’d enjoy yet another photo of him.
 And for the record, he’s riding on a beaver.
 The Most Interesting Beaver in the World.